maximoosemine/cli-dev/README.md

 * If your development machine is a remote machine, set up an SSH public key.
 * Disable password on sudo: `visudo` and append to the end: `<username> ALL=(ALL) NOPASSWD: ALL` (replace `<username>` with your username).
 * Install ZSH: `sudo apt install zsh` (if you're on Mac, you already have it).
-* If mounting any drives, set UID and GID to yourself (so you don't have to sudo to write) and set fmask to 117 and dmask to 007 (prevents `ls` from doing any crazy highlighting).

 # Install Software